hongjingxu/TBVegaAddin/README.md

 In order to have a background go to wiki (https://github.com/marcabrus/TBVegaAddin/wiki)

-THe plugin works only with  Java 8 64 bit installed and all environmental properties set
+The plugin works only with  Java 8 64 bit installed and all environmental properties set